 account.
 The account ID may be included in your API requests as either a request header or a query string parameter.

-In addition to the account ID, all API requests must include a valid
+In addition to the account ID, all API requests must either 1) include a valid

 Screenleap offers a REST-style API that uses JSON for serialization.
 API calls require the use of the correct HTTP request method (GET/PUT/POST/DELETE).
 Calls without the correct HTTP method will return with an error.